 6. Include in your bedtime routine a chance for your children to always say "Goodnight" and "I love you" to each other.
 Some families build in bonding rituals like the older child reading to the younger one before bed.

 7. Support siblings to nurture each other.
 When one child gets hurt, make it a practice for everyone in the family to stop playing and tend to the child who’s hurt.
 Hold back a moment to let the siblings step in to nurture each other.
 Send a child for the ice pack or bandaids, or even let them be your medical assistant and tend to their sibling.
 Include all the children in this, including any child who was involved in the other getting hurt, so they can begin to feel like a helper instead of a hurter.

 8. Instead of pitting your children against each other, find ongoing ways to unite them in the same mission.
-“Can you work together so you’re both ready to start schoolwork at 9am?
-That will give us time to begin with a storybook, before your assignments.
-Yes?
+“Can you work together so you’re both ready for our bedtime story by 7pm?
 What a team!”